hongjisung/DataStructure/README.md

 # **Javascript Data Structure**
 Javascript Data Structure Library
 The interface of this library has been influenced by the c++ STL.
-This is distributed to npm as 'js_dsal'
+This is distributed to npm as 'data-structure-user-add-functional'
 This Library is used for https://hongjisung.github.io/JS_DataStructure_Visualization/

 ### **Make Functional Method**